-Life Cycle: The apple maggot overwinters as pupae in the soil.
+Apple maggots overwinter as pupae in the soil.
 Adult flies emerge in late spring and begin to lay eggs just under the apple skin.
 The eggs hatch, and the larvae begin to tunnel through the fruit.
 When mature, the maggot leaves through a small opening made in the side of the fruit and enters the soil.
 One or two generations per year.

 - Red Sphere Traps will greatly reduce damage and work well to capture and reduce the number of egg laying adults.
-Traps should be placed within the canopy just as trees are finished blossoming.
+Traps should be placed within the canopy just as trees are finished blooming.
 Hang spheres high in the brightest areas of the tree, 6-7 feet from the ground.
 Set out one trap for every 150 apples (2 traps per dwarf tree).